openactive/stripe-extension/header.md

 Note that `stripe:IdempotencyError` and `stripe:InvalidRequestError` should not occur if the Booking System has implemented this extension correctly.

 Note also that `stripe:MissingPaymentIntentDetailsError` and `stripe:PaymentIntentMismatchError` relate to issues with Broker behaviour, and do not originate from Stripe.
+They MUST only occur at **B**/**P**, as it is the presence of

+`stripe:MissingPaymentIntentDetailsError` occurs when .

 ### `stripe:Error` property mapping